-The Clufffalo Institute presents Charles Clough’s “Magnitudes: Paintings from the 1980s & 1990s” at Hi-Temp Fabrication, 79 Perry Street, Buffalo, New York from February 21-March 15, 2014.
-The opening to the public will take place from 5-9PM on Friday February 21st.
+The Clufffalo Institute presented Charles Clough’s “Magnitudes: Paintings from the 1980s & 1990s” at Hi-Temp Fabrication, 79 Perry Street, Buffalo, New York from February 21-March 15, 2014.
 The catalog which accompanies the exhibition may be downloaded here.
 Call 646-283-6964 for appointment.
 Illustrated pricelist is here.

 The works in the exhibition range in size from approximately a quarter of an inch square to 9 ½ x 13 ½ feet and are colorful gestural abstractions made with Clough’s unique “big finger” painting tools.
 Most of the works have never been shown.
 The smallest pieces are set in sterling silver pin mountings and the largest pieces take advantage of Hi-Temp’s huge walls.